 By Tim Lambert

 Women have always tried to enhance their beauty.
-Even in Prehistoric times people wore necklaces or bracelets made of things like shells.
+Even in Prehistoric times, people wore necklaces or bracelets made of things like shells.
 They also wore pendants of bone or ivory.
-Prehistoric people many have painted or tattooed themselves.
-Certainly the 'ice man' who lived in Copper-age Italy about 3,300 BC was tattooed.
-Furthermore some iron age bodies found preserved peat had manicured nails showing the upper class in Northern Europe at that time were particular about their appearance.
+Prehistoric people may have painted or tattooed themselves.
+Certainly, the 'iceman' who lived in Copper-age Italy about 3,300 BCE was tattooed.
+Furthermore, some iron age bodies found preserved peat had manicured nails showing the upper class in Northern Europe at that time were particular about their appearance.

 Further South all the ancient civilizations used cosmetics.
-In Iraq in 2,000 BC perfumes were commonly used.
-So were pigments for the eyes and lips.
+In Iraq in 2,000 BCE perfumes were commonly used.
+So were pigmenting for the eyes and lips.
 They were made from various minerals and they were stored in shells.

 The Egyptians are known for their cleanliness (they bathed frequently) and they used many cosmetics.
 They used black eyeliner and green pigment for their eyelids.
 They also used rouge for their cheeks.
 The Egyptians also used perfume.